Approval to transfer personal loans, credit cards and savings accounts to NatWest – Frequently Asked Questions

 Can I still use Sainsbury’s Bank online banking and mobile app?

-If the proposed transfer is approved, there won’t be any change to how you access your account(s) immediately after 1 May 2025.
+There won’t be any change to how you access your account(s) immediately after 1 May 2025.
 You’ll still be able to access your account(s) as normal, view balances and account information.
 Your username, password and security details will remain the same.

 Once your account(s) move on to NatWest systems, expected towards the end of 2025, you won’t be able to use Sainsbury’s Bank’s online banking and mobile app to access your account(s) and there will be some steps you need to take to access your account(s) using NatWest’s online banking and mobile app.
 NatWest will be in touch with sufficient notice before then with instructions on what you need to do, including what to do if you’re already a NatWest customer.